marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

  -> there will be alert from "phone"-field (and visible "string" under the "name"-field).

-But this trouble possible to use for any other actions and reasons.
+But this troublepoint possible to use for any other actions and reasons.

 Looks like that page with table of all listeners can be there....